petkaantonov/bluebird/docs/docs/api/operationalerror.md

 ```

 Represents an error is an explicit promise rejection as opposed to a thrown error.
-For example, if an error is errbacked by a callback API promisified through undefined or undefined
+For example, if an error is errbacked by a callback API promisified through [`Promise.promisify`](.) or [`Promise.promisifyAll`](.)
 and is not a typed error, it will be converted to a `OperationalError` which has the original error in the `.cause` property.

 `OperationalError`s are caught in [`.error`](.) handlers.